When is my first mortgage payment due?

 For example, say you bought a house for $350,000 at a 6.8 percent interest rate and put down 10 percent.
 Using Bankrate’s mortgage payment calculator, your monthly mortgage payment would be about $2,350, with around $2,054 going toward the principal and interest and the rest going toward property taxes and insurance.

-Your first mortgage payment will largely go toward interest, based on your loan’s amortization schedule.
+Your mortgage’s first payment will largely go toward interest, based on your loan’s amortization schedule.
 While your first year of homeowner’s insurance premiums are often included with closing costs, you can expect to pay a monthly amount for annual property taxes and insurance costs.
 These expenses will be wrapped into your monthly mortgage payment.

 If you have to pay mortgage insurance, that premium will also be included in your mortgage payment.